 Bubble and squeak is delicious whether you're making it from scratch or using up leftovers the next day.

 Bubble and squeak makes a delicious meal at any time of the day, from breakfast right through to dinner time.
 It’s the perfect recipe to make when you have all that left over mashed potato in the fridge from dinner the evening before.
-This bubble and squeak recipe takes just ten minutes prep time.
+This recipe takes just ten minutes prep time.
 If you are using ready-mashed potatoes then you can just skip straight to step two.
 Simple!
-Using traditional flavours we’ve made this bubble and squeak recipe easy to follow with classic shredded cabbage, smooth mashed potatoes and a few peppery spring onions.
+Using traditional flavours we’ve made this recipe easy to follow with classic shredded cabbage, smooth mashed potatoes and a few peppery spring onions.
 To take your meal to the next level we’ve added a delicious smoky egg to the top of our bubble and squeak, to give it a modern twist.

 - 600g potatoes, peeled weight, cut into chunks